-If you hold your shares in street name, you must provide your voting instructions in the manner prescribed by your broker, bank, trust or other nominee.
-Your broker, bank, trust or other nominee has enclosed or otherwise provided a voting instruction card for you to use in directing the broker, bank, trust or other nominee how to vote your shares.
+If you hold your shares in street name, you must provide your voting instructions in the manner prescribed by your broker, bank, trust or other nominee has enclosed or otherwise provided a voting instruction card for you to use in directing the broker, bank, trust or other nominee how to vote your shares.
 In many cases, you may be permitted to submit your voting instructions by Internet or telephone.